pompydev/pompydev/README.md

 // Q: What are you doing right now?
    A: "I am serving in military until April 2025"

-// Q: Are you an Linux & OSS enthusiast?
+// Q: Are you a Linux & OSS enthusiast?
    A: "Yes (arch btw)"

 // Q: What is your favorite quote?